-The accuracy is spot-on.
+The comprehension is spot-on.
 Just make sure you start each command with the wake word ‘Alexa’ (which can be changed).

-As with Prime Video, Music Unlimited gives you the option of purchasing through its Digital Store, which mirrors the ‘Digital Music’ section on Amazon.co.uk.
-Rather unhelpfully, though, Amazon has recently binned off its very useful Music Storage plans.
+As with Prime Video, Music Unlimited gives you the option of purchasing through its Digital Store, which mirrors the ‘Digital Music’ section on Amazon’s website.
+Amazon scrapped its very useful Music Storage plans back in 2018.

 Amazon Music Unlimited won’t look or feel alien to anyone who’s ever used a streaming service, or even a shopping website.

 Need inspiration?
-Amazon can provide plenty of suggestive guidance, even if Spotify does have the edge when it comes to music discovery and curated recommendations.
+Amazon can provide plenty of suggestive guidance, even if rival services do have the edge when it comes to music discovery and curated recommendations.

 The familiar three-dot ellipsis is a neat way to expand functionality, and is where you can buy songs or add them to specific playlists or play more tracks by similar artists.

-Amazon has been coy about revealing its streaming bitrate, claiming to support 'multiple bitrates’, but we’d bet our reference hi-fi system that it’s not dissimilar from Spotify’s 320kbps streams.
-At best.
+Amazon has been coy about revealing its streaming bitrate, claiming to support “multiple bitrates”, but we’d bet our reference hi-fi system that it’s not dissimilar from Spotify’s 320kbps streams.

 Listen to the two side-by-side through a budget pair of headphones connected to a smartphone or laptop, and differences are barely audible.